-1. Digital Discrimination Must Be Defined Based on Disparate Impact Florida State Conference, Unit 5635-SC
+1. Digital Discrimination Must Be Defined Based on Disparate Impact

 WHEREAS, The National Association for the Advancement of Colored People ("NAACP") is a strong advocate for eliminating the digital divide, especially for African Americans.
 Equal access to broadband should be an essential right independent of social economic status, race, ethnicity, color, or age.
-Digital inequities must be prevented and eliminated regardless of intent; and access service based on their income level, race, ethnicity, color, religion, or national origin;" and
+Digital inequities must be prevented and eliminated regardless of intent; and